BCG-X-Official/agentkit/docs/docusaurus/docs/tutorial/tutorial.md

-# Tutorial: AgentX Codebase Helper
+# Tutorial: AgentKit Codebase Helper

-Let's run through a full example of how you can rapidly build a high quality Agent application using AgentX.
+Let's run through a full example of how you can rapidly build a high quality Agent application using AgentKit.

 We're going to build an Agent which can guide us through a GitHub repository, with access to two sorts of information: